Samuel-2626/project_nesa/readme.md

 ![Question 3](https://imgur.com/vXltq4o.png)
 ![Question 4](https://imgur.com/azCj53i.png)

-> However, since this web app mirrors Stack Overflow, you must have certain level of reputation before you can edit, delete question and perform other actions.
-Checkout the [help center](https://nesaacademy.herokuapp.com/help/) to learn more.
+> However, since this web app mirrors Stack Overflow, you must therefore have certain level of reputation before you can edit/delete question and perform other actions.
+Checkout the [help center](https://nesaacademy.com/help/) to learn more.

 ### Asking a Question